What is Informal Learning?

 - Consider creating your own internal social network and then using it in conjunction with your more formalized e-Learning materials.
 When you rely on an enterprise social network, you can avoid security concerns that come with encouraging employees to use channels like Facebook, Twitter, and LinkedIn, but you still enjoy the natural learning benefits that come from the use of social media in the workplace.

 There is no doubt that informal learning is catching the eye of corporate leaders and training managers.
-It’s something that’s already happening, but by gaining a better understanding of what it is and how it impacts the workplace, training leaders can then harness its power and work to use it alongside e-Learning and formal learning programs to strengthen their workforce and their competitiveness.
+It’s something that’s already happening, but by gaining a better understanding of what it is and how it impacts the workplace, training leaders can then harness its power and work to use it alongside e-Learning and formal learning management system programs to strengthen their workforce and their competitiveness.

 - 7 Critical Questions about e-Learning: What Executives and HR Professionals Need to Know